Portage Park, Chicago: Transportation

 The Portage Park neighborhood is accessible via mass transit through the Blue Line.
-The Montrose station is located on Portage Park's northeastern edge in the Kennedy Expressway median and the Irving Park station is located on Portage Park's southeaster edge in the Kennedy Expressway median as well.
+Montrose station is located on Portage Park's northeastern edge in the Kennedy Expressway median.
 The Milwaukee District North Line has a station stop at Mayfair, just west of the Kennedy Expressway.

 Neighborhood

 The neighborhood of Portage Park is a primarily residential area.
 The area's building stock is composed primarily of bungalows and two-flats.
 There are two large business districts in Portage Park; one, Six Corners, at the intersection of Irving, Cicero, and Milwaukee, and another at Belmont and Central extending south into Belmont-Cragin.